 Q: What if students have a prior commitment for one or more of the session days?

-A: Students accepted into the program MUST attend all five days.
+A: Students into the program must attend all days of the program.

 Q: What is your refund policy?

 A: All cancellations must be submitted in writing (email is acceptable).